 The type of server on which your game is hosted can make a massive difference to the experience of your players.
 Ever missed a crucial shot in a massive multiplayer game because of lag?
 Lost out on a win due to poor connection?
 It could just be that your broadband isn’t up to the task, but it’s possible that the game you’re playing isn’t hosted on a server optimized for large workloads.

-If you’re on a tight budget, or your game is designed to be played in close proximity with others, then peer to peer game servers may be the right choice.
-They’re often cheaper than their dedicated counterpart, and can easily support geographically close play.
+If you’re on a tight budget or your game is designed to be played in close proximity with others, then peer-to-peer may be the right choice.
+It’s often cheaper than it’s dedicated counterpart and can support geographically close play.

-The network demands of your online game are definitely a factor when deciding the type of game server you should opt for.
+The network demands of your online game are definitely a factor when deciding the type of gaming server you should opt for.
 Online games can be split into three categories: single player games, asynchronous multiplayer games and synchronous multiplayer games.
 Let’s have a quick look at each.

 These games are always a solo effort.
 While they can vary hugely in scale (from killing ten minutes on Candy Crush to settling in for a day of Red Dead Redemption), it’s always just you playing.

 While they can include some online connected elements, like leaderboards or in-game purchases, there is little information sent back to a games server infrastructure to process.